 Troubles for Jefferson

-Because of the manner in which his opponents treated Rachel during the election campaign and afterwards, Andrew Jackson forever blamed John Quincy Adams and his supporters for Rachel's death.
-Some of the newspapers that had been so quick to criticize Rachel, softened and mourned her death.
-But others took the opportunity to remain vicious to the bitter end.
-(National FirstLadies Library)
+Publicists exposed the story of the scandalous marriage during Jackson's presidential campaign, which aggravated Rachael's heart condition.
+She died three days before Christmas, leaving Jackson to occupy the White House without his wife.
+Because of the way his opponents treated Rachel during the election campaign and afterward, Andrew Jackson felt that John Quincy Adams and his supporters had caused her death.
+Yet, some of the newspapers that were so quick to criticize Rachael softened, grieving her death.
+But others took the opportunity to remain vicious, even after her passing.

-U.S. presidential election mudslinging today
+U.S. presidential election mudslinging, 2016